vpelss/crosswords/README.md

 See: "Design and Implementation of Crossword Compilation Programs Using Serial Approaches" (CCP) http://thesis.cambon.dk/ for many of the concepts mentioned in this text.
 If you want to create your own crossword generator script,it is a great place to start.
 I had some difficulty untangling some concepts presented, but it has plenty of good ideas and sparked many ideas of my own.
 That site has sample code in C. I disagree with a few points.
 One big one is that a letter search is as good (or equivalent) to a word search.
 In a logical sense it is (it can do the same job), but it is not equivilant when it comes to the time required to generate a crossword.
 A letter search will have more function calls and backtracking (more dead ends).

+Note: thesis.cambon.dk.pdf posted with the authors permission as the site no longer exists.

 Please use the 'Contact Us' link at the bottom if you found this useful or would like to share a thought.

 Why PERL?